 Mastering homemade ravioli is one of the most rewarding kitchen experiences!
 These Beet & Goat Cheese Ravioli are the perfect recipe to start with.
 They have an intense fuchsia hue, AND taste absolutely incredible!

 - 1/4 cup goat cheese

-- 2 tbsp grated parmesan plus more for garnish
+- 2 tablespoons grated parmesan plus more for garnish

 - 1 egg lightly beaten

-Add beet, goat cheese, 2 tbsp parmesan, egg and a pinch of salt and pepper to a food processor and pulse until smooth.
+Add beet, goat cheese, 2 tablespoons parmesan, garlic, egg and a pinch of salt and pepper to a food processor.
+Pulse until smooth.
 Transfer mixture to refrigerator to chill while rolling out the pasta dough.

 Roll out two sections of dough into thin sheets using a pasta machine.
 Test the thickness of the sheets by placing your hand behind it (if you can make out the shadow of your hand behind the pasta it is ready to be filled).

-Add raviolis to salted boiling water and boil for 2-3 minutes until pasta is cooked.
-The raviolis will begin to float to the surface when the pasta is done cooking.
+Add ravioli to salted boiling water and boil gently for 2-3 minutes until pasta is cooked.
+The ravioli will begin to float to the surface when the pasta is done cooking.
 Remove with a slotted spoon and transfer to serving plates.

 Add 1/2 cup of the pasta cooking liquid to a small saucepan and bring to a simmer over medium heat.
-Add chives and cook until water begins to evaporate.
+Add herbs and cook for about 2 minutes.
 Gradually add butter 1 cube at a time, allowing each cube to melt before adding the next.

 Spoon butter sauce over ravioli and season with salt and pepper to taste.
-Top with grated parmesan if desired.
+Top with grated parmesan, pine nuts and additional fresh herbs.